-The concept of facial rejuvenation has changed over the last two decades.
-Where surgeons once believed that re-lifting the sagged facial tissues and structures was enough to reverse the effects of ageing, today, it’s a known fact that the underlying facial muscle layer also needs to be tightened to achieve long-lasting results.
+Where surgeons once believed that re-lifting the sagging facial tissues and structures was enough to reverse the effects of ageing, today, it’s a known fact that the underlying facial muscle layer also needs to be tightened to achieve long-lasting results.

-Along with lifting and tightening the face, two other important factors that contribute to facial ageing need to be addressed during a facelift: skin quality and facial volume.
-If we simply re-lift the tissues and not address the appearance of the skin and volume loss, the results will remain suboptimal.
+Along with lifting and tightening the face, two other important factors that contribute to facial ageing need to be addressed during a face lift: skin quality and facial volume.
+If we simply re-lift the tissues and not address the appearance of the skin as well as volume loss, the results will remain suboptimal.

 Understanding Facelift Surgery